-M. Earnings per share
+K. Earnings per share

 The Company presents basic and diluted earnings per share (EPS) data for its ordinary shares.
 Basic EPS is calculated by dividing the profit or loss attributable to ordinary shareholders of the Company by the weighted average number of ordinary shares outstanding during the period, adjusted for own shares held.
-Diluted EPS is determined by adjusting the profit or loss attributable to ordinary shareholders and the weighted average number of ordinary shares outstanding, adjusted for own shares held, for the effects of all dilutive potential ordinary shares, except where the results would be anti-dilutive.
+Diluted EPS is determined by adjusting the profit or loss attributable to ordinary shareholders and the weighted average number of ordinary shares outstanding, adjusted for own shares held, for the effects of all dilutive potential ordinary shares.

-N. Cash and cash equivalents
+L. Cash and cash equivalents

-Cash and cash equivalent comprise of cash on hand and at banks, which are subject to an insignificant risk of changes in value.
+Cash and cash equivalent comprise of cash on hand and at banks and cheques on hand, which are subject to an insignificant risk of changes in value.

-O. Inventories
+M. Inventories

-Direct expenses like cost of land, site labour cost, material used for project construction, project management consultancy and general expenses incurred specifically for the residential project like insurance, design and technical assistance, borrowing costs and construction overheads are taken as the cost of project work-in-progress.
+Direct expenses like site labour cost, material used for project construction, project management consultancy and general expenses incurred specifically for the commercial project like insurance, design and technical assistance, borrowing costs and construction overheads are taken as the cost of project work-in-progress.